 Johnny Thornton, Program Director

 Johnny Thornton is an artist that lives and works in Brooklyn, NY.
 Born in Connecticut, he spent his childhood in Johannesburg, South Africa, before moving to Tucson, Arizona, where he studied Fine Arts at the University of Arizona.
 He received his Masters of Fine Arts from Parsons the New School for Design in New York City.
 Thornton has had work exhibited throughout the United States and is part of several collections.
-Currently, Thornton works out of his art studio in Gowanus and is the head Curator and Gallery Director at La Bodega Gallery in Brooklyn.
+Currently, Thornton works out of his art studio in Gowanus and is the head Curator and Gallery Director at La Bodega Gallery and Co-Director at Established Gallery in Brooklyn.
 In 2019, Thornton took on the role of Program Director of Arts Gowanus and is excited about working with an organization which supports the same creative community of which he is a part.